 How can I fund my course?

 Postgraduate Masters loans

-We aim to develop international managers who can comfortably and confidently move from country to country and deal effectively with counterparts from around the world.
+We develop international managers who can comfortably, confidently and effectively deal with counterparts from around the world.

-95% of students from the Department of Business and Management were in work or further study six months after graduating.
-Our graduates have gone on to jobs including:
+92% of students from the Department of Business and Management were in work or further study six months after graduating.
+Recent University of Sussex Business School graduates have gone on to jobs including:

 - management graduate trainee, Lloyds Bank

 - business unit manager, Ministry of Planning and Development.